Who is your Ideal Customer?

 It’s not always easy to define who your ideal customers are and it can be particularly tricky when you have a wedding business where cultivating repeat business isn’t always in the cards.

-Though our working relationship has a finite end I strive to meet and exceed expectations and choreograph a customer service experience that suits the individual client.
-Excellent service provides value and eliminates the competition.
+Though the working relationship with a wedding client has a finite end, I strive to exceed expectations and choreograph a customer service experience that thrills and delights.
+Excellent service provides value and eliminates your competition.